Jahangirnagar University: Research

 Jahangirnagar University is illustrating a notable growth in scientific progression over the years.
 In 2022, 722 Scopus-indexed publications were recorded by the JU teachers and students which is almost 3.6 folds compared to what it was in 2017.

 According to SCOPUS database, almost 6.7 thousand articles are recorded from this institution (till October, 2025), where the most contributing fields of research were Physics, Computer science, Medicine, Engineering, Chemistry, Environmental Science, Material Science, Biochemistry, Genetics, and Molecular Biology consists of almost 65% of the total research took place in JU till 2024.
 Academically, JU also provides graduate degrees like Mphil and PhD in most of the departments.

-The Wazed Miah Science Research center consists of numerous modern equipments for scientific research including spectroscopes, microscopes, HPLC, water sample analyzer and so on.
+The Wazed Miah Science Research centre consists of numerous modern equipments for scientific research including spectroscopes, microscopes, HPLC, water sample analyser and so on.
 The butterfly park is the home of almost 110 species of butterflies which is established with a vision to research on biodiversity, breeding, and role of butterflies on environment.
 The university also arranges butterfly fair to spread awareness among children and mass people, and also showcases the diverse species present in JU.
 The Wari-Bateshwar historical archaeological site was one of the most notable findings from the archaeology department of Jahangirnagar University.
-The traces of human presence and man-made materials dating back some 1,000-1,200 years have been found in the world’s largest coastal mangrove forest Sundarbans is also one of the prominent hypothesis made by the archeological research group led by Dr. Sufi Mostafizur Rahman.
+The traces of human presence and man-made materials dating back some 1,000-1,200 years have been found in the world's largest coastal mangrove forest Sundarbans is also one of the prominent hypothesis made by the archaeological research group led by Sufi Mostafizur Rahman.

 Rankings

 From 2023 to 2025, in Times Higher Education World University Rankings, JU was placed between 801-1000th among the best global universities and ranked first in Bangladesh.
-In 2023, JU placed 351-400 position in Times Higher Education Asian University Ranking, the leading university in Bangladesh; and that improved further again in to 301-350 among asian universities (2024) and placed at first in Bangladesh.
+In 2023, JU placed 351-400 position in Times Higher Education Asian University Ranking, the leading university in Bangladesh; and that improved further again in to 301-350 among Asian universities (2024) and placed at first in Bangladesh.
 The research quality score of JU was 71.9 during this period, which is the 2nd highest among Bangladeshi universities, and the highest among ranked public universities.
 In terms of teaching, it also stood 2nd with a score of 24.9 in Bangladesh.
 In subject ranking of the same ranking during 2024, JU ranked 501-600th globally in physical sciences (2024), 401-500th globally in 2025, and 301-350th in social sciences.
 In QS rankings, JU was placed between 1201-1400th among the top global universities and 351-400th among best Asian universities, 90th among the best Southern Asia universities.

 The QS World University Rankings ranked university 294th in Asia in 2025.